Ana de la Vega

 BBC Music Magazine

-Australian flutist Ana de la Vega has recently leapt onto the international classical music scene, attracting critical acclaim for her ‘crystal-clear’ and ‘velvety tone’ (NDR Kultur), ‘superior, masterful technique’ (Fono Forum), ‘feathery-light playing’ (Der Spiegel), and ‘unobtrusive virtuosity’ (Pizzicato).
+Since the release of her highly praised 2018 debut recording with concertos by Mozart and Myslevicek Australian flutist Ana de la Vega has become one the most popular and well-known instrumentalists on the European classical music circuit.
+She has drawn critical praise for her ‘crystal-clear’ and ‘velvety tone’ (NDR Kultur), ‘superior, masterful technique’ (Fono Forum), ‘feathery-light playing’ (Der Spiegel), and ‘unobtrusive virtuosity’ (Pizzicato).

-Born to Argentinian and British parents, Ana grew up on a farm in New South Wales, Australia, as the third of four sisters.
-She studied flute at the University of Sydney before going on to study at the Conservatoire Supérieur de Paris under the tutelage of Raymond Guiot and Catherine Cantin, drawing inspiration from the famed French school of flute playing.
+Born to Argentinian and British parents, Ana grew up on a farm in New South Wales, Australia.
+She studied flute at the University of Sydney and at the Conservatoire Supérieur de Paris.
+She is an ambassador of Altus hand-crafted, Japanese flutes.